CVE-2023-51333

 CVE-2023-51333 is a high-severity Improper Neutralization of Formula Elements in a CSV File (CWE-1236) vulnerability in Phpjabbers Cinema Booking System.
 Its CVSS base score is 8.8 (High).

-Operationally, ranked at the 22.2th percentile by exploit likelihood (below the median); it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.
+Operationally, exploitation aligns with the MITRE ATT&CK technique User Execution (T1204); ranked in the top 47% of CVEs by exploit likelihood; it is not currently listed in the CISA KEV catalog; a public proof-of-concept is referenced.

 PHPJabbers Cinema Booking System v1.0 is vulnerable to CSV Injection vulnerability which allows an attacker to execute remote code.
 The vulnerability exists due to insufficient input validation on Languages section Labels any parameters field in System Options that is used…